top of page

 Although we have an onboard bathroom, I still find it quicker and more convenient to keep my make up in a bag.
 That way it all stays together rather than rolling around in a drawer or cupboard.
 You can see some cool travel storage bags here.

 If you’re heading away from camp and know you won’t return until after dark, it pays to invest in solar sensor lights.
 They’ll come on when you arrive back at your camp and saves trying to fumble between holding your phone torch and keys at the same time.
-They’ll go out after 30 seconds and they’re inexpensive.
+They’ll go out after a short time and they’re inexpensive.
+Click here to see the range

 Toothbrush cup